When will Cat 9 Ethernet cable be available?

 However, experts note that Cat 8 already pushes the limits of a 4-pair RJ45 cable.
 Any Cat 9 design may require additional wire pairs or a new connector type to exceed 40 Gbps.
 It would likely require extremely tight twisted-pair shielding and maybe new cable materials to handle higher frequencies.

-In practice, that means a Cat 9 cable would be heavier, more expensive, and likely geared only to very specialized uses (e.g., data centers).
+In practice, that means a Cat 9 cable would be heavier, more expensive, and likely intended only for very specialized applications (e.g., data centers).

 Furthermore, there is currently low demand for Cat 9 in the industry.
 The existing Cat 8 standard already supports 25G/40G Ethernet over copper cables.